pixelczar/atlas/docs/status.md

 # Visual Sitemap Explorer - Project Status

-## Current Status: ✅ Core Features Implemented - Screenshot API Fixed
+## Current Status: ✅ Project-Based Sitemap Visualization Implemented

-The Atlas project has been fully scaffolded with Next.js, TypeScript, Tailwind CSS, Firebase, and React Flow.
-The screenshot API has been implemented with a production-ready multi-tier fallback approach.
+The Atlas project now supports a project-based workflow where each domain becomes a project.
+Users can input a domain, Atlas automatically checks for sitemap.xml, parses the sitemap, and creates an interactive visual diagram of all pages.

 ## Completed Items